tpickett66/oroku_saki/README.md

 # OrokuSaki

-OrokuSaka, a.k.a.
+OrokuSaki, a.k.a.
 Shredder, is the destroyer of strings and attacker's worst nightmare!

 But seriously, this is a collection of small tools for helping your secrets in